Distive/Distive/docs/Installation.md

 # Deployment & Managment

 ## Deploying Distive
-Deploying a Distive Server is very simple, requires no external authentication and takes less than a minute.
+Deploying a Distive Server is very simple, requires no external authentication and takes less than half a minute.

 Simply go to the [Distive Dashboard](https://dashboard.distive.com):
 `New Profile > New Canister`